Cloudouble/stellar-js-worker-sdk/compare.md

 ## Cloudflare Worker Support

-The existing JS Stellar SDK requires some tweaking to support Cloudflare Workers, see the *Usage with Cloudflare Workers* section of the [JS Stellar SDK](https://stellar.github.io/js-stellar-sdk/) documentation for more details.

 **The new JS Worker SDK supports Cloudflare Workers out of the box for reading**, and only requires pre-loading of additional resources for submitting transactions.
 See the working example at https://github.com/Cloudouble/stellar-js-worker-sdk/blob/main/demos/cloudflare/worker.js which includes the lines for pre-loading required for the `submit()` method to work.
+The SDK itself is unchanged, these lines are only required to control how Cloudflare handles dynamic imports.

+The existing JS Stellar SDK requires some tweaking to support Cloudflare Workers, see the *Usage with Cloudflare Workers* section of the [JS Stellar SDK](https://stellar.github.io/js-stellar-sdk/) documentation for more details.

 ## Code Example: Querying Horizon